-Queen Elizabeth II is both Head of State and Head of the Armed Services.
-When soldiers join the British Army they swear an Oath of Allegiance not to the government of the day, but to the Queen and her successors.
-However, ultimate authority on the army’s deployment and use rests with Parliament and ‘the people’.
+When soldiers join the British Army they swear an Oath of Allegiance not to the government of the day, but to the King and his successors.
+However, ultimate authority on the Army’s deployment and use rests with Parliament and ‘the people’.

-On raising a regiment an oath of allegiance to the monarch would be sworn.
-In this way the regiment, unlike the army as a whole, had a direct link to its sovereign.
-Indeed, the titles of many regiments carry royal connotations.
+On raising a regiment, an oath of allegiance to the monarch would be sworn.
+This gave the regiment a direct link to its sovereign.
+Indeed, the titles of many regiments have carried royal connotations.

-This close relationship has continued over the years and covers many aspects of army life, including the presentation of Colours.
+This close relationship has continued over the years and covers many aspects of army life, including the presentation of regimental flags or colours.

-Colours carried the battle honours of a regiment, awarded by the monarch to commemorate a regiment's bravery on campaign.
-They remind all ranks of their loyalty and duty to their sovereign.
+Colours are emblazoned with a regiment's battle honours, awarded by the monarch to commemorate bravery on campaign.
+They remind soldiers of their loyalty and duty to their sovereign.

-Queen Elizabeth II is colonel-in-chief of 16 British Army regiments and corps, and many Commonwealth units.
-This position creates a personal link between the regiment and the monarch.
+Queen Elizabeth II was colonel-in-chief of 16 British Army regiments and corps, as well as many Commonwealth units.
+This created a close connection between these regiments and their monarch.

 ‘There's no way I'm going to put myself through Sandhurst and then sit on my arse back home while my boys are out fighting for their country.’

-Prince George, 2nd Duke of Cambridge, a cousin of Queen Victoria, served in the Crimean War (1854-56) and was Commander-in-Chief of the army for nearly 40 years.
+Prince George, 2nd Duke of Cambridge, was a cousin of Queen Victoria.
+He served in the Crimean War (1854-56) and was Commander-in-Chief of the Army for nearly 40 years.
 Prince Christian Victor, Victoria’s grandson, served on campaign in the Sudan and was an eyewitness of the Battle of Omdurman in 1898.

 More recently, the Duke of Kent and Prince Michael of Kent both served as army officers for many years.
-The Queen herself served in the Auxiliary Territorial Service and Women’s Royal Army Corps in the 1940s.
+Queen Elizabeth II served in the Auxiliary Territorial Service and Women’s Royal Army Corps in the 1940s.

-Prince Harry, the Queen's grandson, is the latest in a long line of royal soldiers.
+Prince Harry is the latest in a long line of royal soldiers.
 He served in Afghanistan in 2007-08 as a Forward Air Controller, calling in air strikes on insurgent positions and patrolling in hostile territory.
 He later trained as an Apache helicopter pilot with the Army Air Corps.

 They send gifts and messages of support to soldiers overseas.
-Indeed, the Queen always refers to troops abroad in her Christmas message to the nation.
+Indeed, Elizabeth II always referred to troops abroad in her Christmas message to the nation.

 The practice of Royals visiting troops on active service was started by King George V during the First World War and continues to this day.
-In 1999 Prince Charles visited troops in Kosovo and in 2010 he went to Afghanistan.
+In 1999, Prince Charles (now King Charles III) visited troops in Kosovo and in 2010 he went to Afghanistan.

 The Royal Family also supports military charities.
 For example, the Forces in Mind Trust is supported by the Foundation of Prince William and Prince Harry.

-Public ceremonial occasions reinforce the links between the army and the Sovereign.
-During the Queen’s reign there have been hundreds of such events.
-The army has provided guards for royal palaces, and escorts for coronations, royal weddings, and other state occasions.
+Public ceremonial occasions reinforce the links between the Army and the Sovereign.
+During Elizabeth II’s reign, there were hundreds of such events.
+The Army provides guards for royal palaces, and escorts for coronations, royal weddings, and other state occasions.

-The army escorted the carriage at the weddings of Prince Charles and Lady Diana Spencer (1981), and Prince William and Kate Middleton (2011).
-In the past, the army also took part in the great spectacles of Empire, such as the State Durbars in India.
+The Army escorted the carriage at the weddings of Prince Charles (now King Charles III) and Lady Diana Spencer (1981), and Prince William and Kate Middleton (2011).
+In the past, the Army also took part in the great spectacles of Empire, such as the State Durbars in India.

-At all three, the monarch, or their representative the Viceroy of India, received homage from the officials of the Raj, and from the Indian ruling princes.
+At all three Delhi Durbars, the monarch - or their representative, the Viceroy of India - received homage from the officials of the Raj, and from the Indian ruling princes.
 Thousands of Indian and British soldiers also attended, taking part in parades and military reviews.

-The Queen’s Birthday Parade (Trooping the Colour) is a highlight of the British ceremonial calendar, normally held in London in June each year.
+The Sovereign’s Birthday Parade (also known as Trooping the Colour) is a highlight of the British ceremonial calendar, normally held in London in June each year.